- Course Number:

 - Use an understanding of calligraphy as a lens through which to observe hand lettering as a fine and graphic art.

-- Evaluate critically, appreciate, assess and respect the art of handwritten letters.
+- Critically evaluate, appreciate, assess and respect the art of handwritten letters.

-- Recognize differences between historical styles of the Italic alphabet, with an awareness of the social and historical context in which they were developed.
+- Recognize differences between historical styles of the Italic script, with an awareness of the social and historical context in which they were developed.

-- Create personally significant works of calligraphy that demonstrate an introductory level of skill in the Italic alphabet.
+- Create works of calligraphy that demonstrate an introductory level skills in Italic script.

 Course Activities and Design

-- Create works of calligraphy that concentrate on the Italic alphabet (majuscule and miniscule) with an awareness of the inherent characteristics of the letterforms.
+- Create works of calligraphy that concentrate on the Italic script (majuscule and miniscule) with an awareness of the inherent characteristics of the letterforms.

 - Generate ideas/concepts with an awareness of the intended content of the work produced.